 Having been the brand ambassador for Puma since 2014, Rihanna now brings us her 2018 Fenty x Puma collection contrasting motocross and stilettos on a palette of eye popping, wallet hurting pastels.
 In 2017, an extension of that brand FENTY BEAUTY was named one of the 25 best inventions of the year by Time Magazine.
 Why?
 Because it’s inclusive to all women, in more shades than usual.
-She also had a street named after her in Barbados, featured in a science fiction film Valerian and the City of a Thousand Planets and starred in Oceans 13 – with an all female cast it will premier in cinemas June 2018.
-Harvard also gave her the 2017 Humanitarian of The Year award for her charity work.
+She also had a street named after her in Barbados, featured in a science fiction film Valerian and the City of a Thousand Planets and starred in Oceans 13 .
+Harvard gave her the 2017 Humanitarian of The Year award for her charity work.
+And (significant to my side of the world) choreographer and dancer, Parris Goebel helped choreograph her New York Fashion Week show alongside art director Phillipa Price.

 “The first woman that I ever saw put make up on her face was a black woman, that’s my mom..so when I’m thinking of my customer that is one of my customers and I wanted everybody to feel they can come and be a part of the Fenty beauty moment and the new generation in my words.” – Ri, Vogue interview